Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

 \subsection{Sequential Models}

 Recurrent Neural Networks (RNNs) are typically used in tasks with temporally-correlated sequential data, such as speech or time series \cite{DeepLearningLecun2015}.
 Since RNNs consider the past through the hidden state, they are suited for handling contextual information.
-However, RNNs are not very well suited to handle images, which is the default input data in CoPath.
-Nonetheless, in CoPath, some papers opt to use RNNs, often combined with CNNs as a feature extractor \cite{35,42,46,63,95,113,127,128,181,194,216,255,335}.
-Most commonly, RNNs are applied to aggregate patches or process sequences of features \cite{35,63,113,194,634}.
-Another application of RNNs is to consider spatial relations, as these can be lost during patching \cite{128,216}.
+While images are the default data format in CPath (and hence poorly-suited for RNNs), some works opt to combine RNNs with CNNs as a feature extractor \cite{35,42,46,63,95,113,127,128,181,194,216,255,335}, most commonly by aggregating patches or processing feature sequences \cite{35,63,113,194,634}.
+Another application of RNNs is to consider spatial relations between patches, which can be lost after extracting from the slide \cite{128,216}.

 A particularly exciting use of RNNs is in deciding which region within an image should be examined next \cite{181,254}.
-A 3-stage model: Look, Investigate, and Classify was built \cite{181}.
-In the look stage, a hard attention sensor crops a region from a large patch.
-The investigative stage consists of a soft attention network that acts as a feature extractor on the cropped region.
-Afterwards, in the classification stage, an LSTM network is used to classify the cropped region and predict which region should be looked at next.
-This framework is novel and achieved high performance while only using $15\%$ of pixels from the original image.
-Similarly, an LSTM network was used to better predict ROIs by treating state features similar to time-series data \cite{254}.
-It is used to (1) iteratively crop patches, (2) select which features from a patch will be useful for classification, and (3) predict the next region to look at.
-Afterwards, these patches are passed into another network for training.
-Similar sources also found that this approach reduced training time since they only used examples that were valuable for training.
+In the ``Look, Investigate, and Classify'' 3-stage model, an long short-term memory (LSTM) was used to classify the ROI cropped from the current patch and predict the next region to be analyzed, and achieved good performance while only using $15\%$ of pixels from the original image \cite{181}.
+Similarly, an LSTM network was used to better predict ROIs by treating state features similar to time-series data, thus identifying only relevant examples to use for training \cite{254}.
+And an LSTM transformer with ``Feature Aware Normalization'' (FAN) units for stain normalization was used in parallel with a VGG-19 network \cite{22}.
+More recently, transformers using attention mechanisms have been used to allow parallelization and better sequence translation compared to older RNNs or LSTM networks \cite{vaswani2017attention}.

-A VGG-19 network was used in parallel to a transformer network that features novel LSTM-based ``Feature Aware Normalization'' (FAN) units for stain normalization in \cite{22}.
-The transformer network on the main path outputs feature maps that are then input to the FAN units.
-These units, along with the VGG network form this paper's proposed FAN network, which also makes use of the gating units in LSTM.
-One advantage of this model design is that having the VGG network in a separate path allows it to be replaced by any other feature extractor.
-Additionally, simply using larger filter sizes in the transformer network portion gives this model the potential to be used for other style transfers not necessarily related to CoPath.